tdangarwala/robot_follower/README.md

 Phase 1: Set up RPi and webcam to be able to detect a person in the camera image.
 Phase 2: Add motor to rotate camera to follow person as they walk.
 Will need to create some sort of mounting to couple motor and webcam.
 Phase 3: Assemble drive train and connect to rpi
-Phase 4: Design and implement software for following human (following distance, speed, etc) Phase 5: Put it all together
+Phase 4: Design and implement software for following human (following distance, speed, etc).
+May need to implement path finding algos around objects in home based on design (tbd).
+Phase 5: Put it all together